 Are you looking to travel in style but don’t want to change your traditional food habits drastically?
 If yes, you have come to the right place!
-Halal holidays, a new trend in travel tourism, offers a truly unique experience when it comes to Muslim holidays.
+Halal holidays, a new trend if you want to visit beautiful Islamic countries, which offers a truly unique experience when it comes to holiday destinations for Muslim families.
 For foodies looking to experience an authentic Muslim break during their vacations, Halal tourism involves exclusively halal food, restaurants that serves non-alcoholic drinks, and private beaches and swimming pools exclusively for women and kids.
 Here are the top 10 halal-friendly holiday destinations 2019 scoring top when it comes to Halal tourism.

 Muslim population: Approx. 60%

 One of the top-most halal friendly destinations in the world, Halal holidays in Malaysia are truly a unique experience for Muslim tourists visiting this South-east Asian country.
 Malaysia presents a great fusion of gastronomy, impeccable hospitality, and a multicultural/multi-ethnic population.
 The country’s incomparable cultural and historic heritage, as well as its expertise in Halal hospitality, make it a traveller’s delight.
-Besides, Malaysia’s stunning island resorts and lush green tropical landscapes make it one of the most beloved halal-friendly destinations for holidays.
+Besides, Malaysia’s stunning island resorts and lush green tropical landscapes make it one of the most beloved and the best Halal holiday destination.

-Places to visit in Malaysia: Malaysia boasts of a rich cultural heritage, from wonderful cuisines to a huge variety of annual festivals, to traditional architecture, rural crafts, and abundant natural beauty.
+Places to visit in Malaysia: Malaysia boasts of a rich cultural heritage, from wonderful cuisines to a huge variety of annual festivals, to traditional architecture, rural crafts, and abundant natural beauty, Malaysia is indeed a Halal food holiday destination.
 Kuala Lumpur, Malaysian Borneo, Penang, Taman Negara, Cameron Highlands, Malacca, and Langkawi are some of the major attractions of Malaysia.

 Muslim population: Approx. 76%

-With seven emirates to explore, the United Arab Emirates amazes every tourist with its sheer magnificence and brilliance.
+With seven emirates to explore, the United Arab Emirates is a Muslim friendly holiday destination and amazes every tourist with its sheer magnificence and brilliance.
 UAE is poised to become a leading destination for halal tourism – its fast-emerging concept in the halal travel industry offers a great range of halal family holiday packages adhering to Islamic practices and beliefs.

 Places to visit in the UAE: The must-visit cities of the UAE include Abu Dhabi, Dubai, Al Ain, Ajman, Hatta, Fujairah, Khor Fakkan, Sharjah, and Umm al Quwain.
 Apart from its most popular cities, you can visit few of the top attractions such as Grand Mosque, Marina Mall, Yas Island, Emirates Park Zoo, Dubai Dolphinarium, Burj Khalifa, Palm Jumeirah, and many more.